suhas11A/lean_game/testDriving.md

 K was also confused by the naming schemes for the introduction/elimination rules Various comments on UI; frankly I’ll put them off for now since I want to focus on content but we can discuss them if you guys want to
-W liked having prepositions be part of the syntax for tactics, made them feel more natural Wynn seemed to go through the whole game without internalizing much, i.e. they did not know what some basic tactics did even after doing all of ch 1.1.
+W liked having prepositions be part of the syntax for tactics, made them feel more natural W seemed to go through the whole game without internalizing much, i.e. they did not know what some basic tactics did even after doing all of ch 1.1.
 (Although I would not expect someone to be fully comfortable at that point anyways).